gessellcoffee/belong-here-theater/docs/media-upload-system.md

 # Media Upload System

 This document describes the media upload system implemented for the Theater Website application.
-The system allows for uploading media files (images, documents, etc.) to Users, Companies, and Locations using a unified approach.
+The system allows for uploading media files (images, documents, etc.) to Users, Companies, and Location using a unified approach.

 ## Architecture